 Fillings are used to remove cavities from the teeth and replace them with a filling that will protect them from more cavities.
 Dental filling materials are made of a variety of materials.
 Gold, porcelain, and silver amalgam are available.
 The location of the filling may help the patient and dental specialist determine which one is best.
 The extent of the cavity also plays a role in determining the filling material.
 Other fillings made of composite resin materials can be used to repair broken or chipped teeth.
 Once braces are in place, it is much more difficult to fill teeth.

 First of all, today’s patients have several options from which to choose for orthodontic treatments that fit their lifestyle.
-They discover that they are able to improve their overall dental health and reduce tooth decay, tooth loss and gum disease through orthodontics.
+They discover that they are able to improve their overall dental health and reduce tooth decay, tooth loss, and gum disease through orthodontics.
 Improper teeth positioning can be greatly improved or eliminated through treatment.
 Choosing the right technique and appliance option can greatly shorten the time required to see improvement of misaligned teeth.

 Metal braces are typically used on children and some adults.
 They are usually glued to the teeth and held in place with small rubber bands or wires.
 Enamel color is the preferred color, but they are available in other colors as well.
 These braces can be attached even if fillings already exist.

 These are chosen because the color matches the natural teeth.
-They are put in place with fillings, but are not as long lasting as the metal braces.
+They are put in place with fillings but are not as long-lasting as the metal braces.

 At Gluck Orthodontics, patients receive an individual diagnosis and comprehensive treatment plan.
 Dr. Joel Gluck and the entire office staff provide a warm, relaxing comfortable environment for patients and families.
 Moreover, they utilize the latest technology to give patients a uniquely personal dental experience.
-Call (615)269-5903 today to schedule an appointment for a consultation.
+Call (615)269-5903 today or schedule an appointment for a consultation.